msheikh24/aws/RedShift/README.md

 - computer nodes maintain subset of data
 - data is loaded in parallel and mirrored
 - storage of each node is divided into slices
+- Each compute node has either 2, 16, or 32 slices of data
+- Elastic and classic node resizing

 ##### Data Loading

 - \# of vCPUs = \# of slices
 - COPY command to populate data to table in RedShift.
 Command does automatic compression
+- if copy fails, all changes are rolled back
+- COPY implicitly converts data to target data type
 - Alternate method is data pipeline
 - RDS sync
 - With INSERT/UPDATE/DELETE (expensive) fragmentation can be done using VACUMM (sort, delete ..).
+- RedShift cluster and S3 bucket must be in same region
+- Read only access to S3 insert table
+- struct, map, or array are not supported by redshift

 ##### Data Distribution